Best credit cards of current year

 *Scores above reflect the results of surveys with actual cardholders.
 Full methodology below.

 Why We Like It: This is a good card for those who want to choose where they earn bonus rewards.
-Cardholders can earn 3% cash back on gas and EV charging station, online shopping/cable/internet/phone plan/streaming, dining, travel, drug store/pharmacy or home improvement/furnishing purchases; 2% back at grocery stores and wholesale clubs (you'll earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then 1%); and 1% on all other purchases.
+Cardholders can earn 3% cash back on gas and EV charging station, online shopping/cable/internet/phone plan/streaming, dining, travel, drug store/pharmacy or home improvement/furnishings purchases; 2% back at grocery stores and wholesale clubs (you'll earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then 1%); and 1% on all other purchases.

 Read our full CardName review.